blue-oasis/blue-oasis/README.md

 - 🎼 I majored in music in college.
 - 🎓 AND I have a master's degree in Speech language pathology.
 - 🎒 But I am studying computer science again!
-- 👀 I’m interested in programming language, web, backend, sever, TTS
+- 👀 I’m interested in programming language, web, backend, sever...
 - 🌱 I’m currently learning JAVA, Python, HTML, CSS, javascript.

 <!---